 Have leftover turkey?
-This Turkey Cranberry Sandwich is your answer!
+This turkey cranberry sandwich is your answer!
 This grilled cheese sandwich combines lots of turkey, tart cranberry sauce, creamy goat cheese and melty mozzarella for one comforting bite!

 This one really stands out.
 Even though the mozzarella is tremendously good, the star for me cheese-wise is the goat cheese.
 It adds such a delicious flavour to this grilled cheese sandwich.

 Sometimes the recipes using leftover turkey are better than the original.
-I mean, turkey soup, cold turkey with Dijon mustard (SO good) and turkey sandwiches, like this epic turkey cranberry sandwich.
+I mean, turkey pasta, turkey panini, turkey soup, cold turkey with Dijon mustard (so good) and turkey sandwiches, like this epic turkey cranberry sandwich.

-How to Make Cranberry Sauce
+The Cranberry Sauce

-Tips for Making this Grilled Turkey Cranberry Sandwich
+Tips for Making This Grilled Turkey Cranberry Sandwich

 - Want more or less of an ingredient?
 Go for it!
-This is a sandwich, not rocket science 😉

 - Use whatever bread is your fave.
 For this sandwich, I used sourdough.

-Other Easy Sandwich Recipes you May Enjoy
+More Easy Sandwich Recipes

-- Ham & Brie Grilled Cheese Sandwich
+- Pizza Grilled Cheese Sandwich

-- Caramelized Onion & Pear Grilled Cheese Sandwich
+- Caramelized Onion Grilled Cheese Sandwich

 - Mortadella Sandwich